joshprk/yay-chess/README.md

 If you want a reason for making your own chess engine, I'd argue that it's one of the best ways to get started in managing a large codebase with multiple moving parts that require good design to not mess up other parts of the codebase.
 It's also an introduction to some cool techniques that have applications in the real world, like bitmasking, hashing algorithms, search algorithms, reading challenging papers to implement ideas from academia, machine learning, good data structure design, and so much more.
 There's no shame in copy and pasting code as long as you take the time to read, understand, and make it your own.
 A lot of chess engines online have very striking similarities to Stockfish...

 The original is lost to time because I accidentally erased the copy while resetting my PC, but the good thing is that chess programming is a very neat topic.
-If you want a more in-depth explanation, visit the wiki linked above--the brillant and generous people who wrote it will be able to explain topics in much more depth than I can.
+If you want a more in-depth explanation, visit the wiki linked above--the brillant and generous people who wrote it will be able to explain topics in much more accuracy and depth than I can.
 If you want a simple digest of chess engine anatomy for getting started, keep reading!

 There are generally three separate parts of finding a move like a chess engine: